Events

 • 12:00 PM

-The Salton Sea is one of the most enigmatic places in the Southwest.
+Come and experience the Salton Sea for yourself, and discover why it is one of the most extraordinary and fascinating places in California.
 It is a unique place with many hidden treasures and secrets that are not well known.
 It has been forgotten as a busy tourist attraction of bygone years.
 Today, we have an amazing place to visit and explore.
 The sunsets and sunrises are stunning and peaceful.
 You should take the opportunity to experience it before its receding water levels cause it to change and vanish.

 One of the world's largest inland seas and lowest spots on earth at -227 below sea level, Salton Sea was re-created in 1905 when high spring flooding on the Colorado River crashed the canal gates leading into the developing Imperial Valley.
 For the next 18 months the entire volume of the Colorado River rushed downward into the Salton Trough.
 By the time engineers were finally able to stop the breaching water in 1907, the Salton Sea had been born at 45 miles long and 20 miles wide – equaling about 130 miles of shoreline.
 Salton Sea State Recreation Area covers 14 miles of the northeastern shore.
 Campers, birdwatchers, photographers and hikers can enjoy the site's many recreation opportunities.
 View the Salton Sea Recreation Area Brochure here.

-Activities include hiking a slot canyon in the Mecca Hills, a 4x4 excursion, an easy hike to the Visitor Center to view exhibits and a video on the Salton Sea, and a road trip to Niland area sites, including Salvation Mountain and East Jesus in Slab City, Obsidian Butte, the mud pot volcanoes, and the Salton Sea Reclamation Project.
+Activities could include hiking a slot canyon in the Mecca Hills, a 4x4 excursion, or an easy hike to the Visitor Center to view exhibits and a video on the Salton Sea.
+Other activities could be a road trip to Niland area sites, including Salvation Mountain and East Jesus in Slab City, Obsidian Butte, the mud pot volcanoes, and the Salton Sea Reclamation Project.
 Check the whiteboard for updated activities info.

 NOTE: This event is limited to GO members.
 When you register, you'll need to have your credit card ready and pay your registration fee within 15 mins.
 If you are not a member yet, you can first join as a member online (click here) and then return here to register.